SQream/sqream_docs/sqream_studio_5.4.3/executing_statements_and_running_queries_from_the_editor.rst

 You can add and name new tabs for each statement that you need to execute, and Studio preserves your created tabs when you switch between databases.
 You can add new tabs by clicking |icon-plus| , which creates a new tab to the right with a default name of SQL and an increasing number.
 This helps you keep track of your statements.

 You can also rename the default tab name by double-clicking it and typing a new name and write multiple statements in tandem in the same tab by separating them with semicolons (``;``).If too many tabs to fit into the Statement Pane are open at the same time, the tab arrows are displayed.
 You can scroll through the tabs by clicking |icon-left| or |icon-right|, and close tabs by clicking |icon-close|.
 You can also close all tabs at once by clicking **Close all** located to the right of the tabs.

-.. tip:: If this is your first time using SQream, see `Getting Started <https://docs.sqream.com/en/latest/first_steps.html#first-steps>`_.

 ..
 Keyboard shortcuts